abarker/typped/doc/sphinx_docs/calculator_example.rst

 enter a line, which should contain an expression in the calculator language.

 Notice that ^C can be used to exit the program.
-If the user types in the command ``toggletree`` it will toggle the printing of expression trees for the user-entered expressions.
+If the user types in the command ``toggle`` it will toggle the printing of expression trees for the user-entered expressions.

 The passed-in ``parser`` argument is used inside a ``try`` loop in order to catch